noisyevolution/ds/sc.md

 ```

-## Write a program to implement of Delta rule.
+## Write a program to implement the Delta rule

 ```python
 import numpy as np